-Chebula Extreme Cream contains 48 individual ingredients.
+Chebula Extreme Cream contains 48 individual ingredients, which are shown above.

 Hyaluronic acid has been shown in medical research to be a “skin rejuvenating biomedicine” which reduces wrinkles and improves skin tightness and elasticity.

 Pure Radiance Oil Review

-Rubus idaeus (raspberry) seed oil is a plant-derived source of Vitamin A, and according to a medical review published in the Plants journal, this makes it a prime anti-aging compound:
+Rubus idaeus (raspberry) seed oil is a plant-derived source of vitamin A, and according to a medical review published in the Plants journal, this makes it a prime anti-aging compound:

-A 2019 medical review on this ingredient documented that it can prevent photoaging, reverse effects of photoaging and cause skin to regenerate at the cellular level.
+A 2019 medical review on this compound documented that it can prevent photoaging (damage to skin from UV rays), reverse effects of photoaging and cause skin to regenerate at the cellular level.

 True Botanicals has a Research page on their site where they claim their products are “Grounded in Research” and “clinically proven to perform.”

 The brand fails to link to the full research study; only providing summaries of the results.

-We urge consumers to entirely disregard claims of efficacy made by skincare brands based on company-funded studies that don't appear in legitimate medical journals.
-The risk of bias is too high in such studies for the results to have any value to consumers.
+We urge consumers to entirely disregard claims of efficacy made by skincare brands based on company-funded studies that don't appear in peer-reviewed journals.

-True Botanicals User Reviews
+Esthetician vs. True Botanicals